SlugBot/web/setup_guide.md

 This flag will mute the user who triggered the function for `<duration>` seconds if possible.
 This flag only applies for Discord functions.
 Slugbot must have the ability to apply roles.
 The flag is removed from the response.
 ### ${DELETE}
 This flag will delete the message that triggered the response with this flag in it.
 This flag only applies for Discord functions.
 Slugbot must have the ability to delete messages.
 The flag is removed from the response.
+### ${DELETESELF: \<time>}
+This flag will delete the command response sent by SlugBot after the specified amount of time (in seconds).
+If no time is given, the default is 10 seconds.
+This flag only applies for Discord functions.
+Slugbot must have the ability to delete messages.
+The flag is removed from the response.

 ---